 Memory is a complicated subject for me these days.
 In many churches, memory work is a large part of the children’s faith curriculum – and while I haven’t noticed it to be a particular emphasis at Rainbow in recent years, it is one of many facets that the newly established faith formation board has held […]Read more

 We’ve been all ears (and questions!) the past two weeks with our guests, Holly and David.
 Each joined our WorshipArts group on successive Sundays to share a bit about their respective faiths, Catholicism and Judaism.
 Of course we can barely scratch the surface, and our questions center more around practice than theology.
 We are perhaps […]Read more

 “How do they pray?”

 During the past few weeks, Ruth’s sermon theme of The Lord’s Prayer provided the seed for a new inquiry project in WorshipArts.
-In my mind I imagined where the discussions might lead us and looked for materials that could contribute to thinking together about the concepts of hallowed, of heaven on earth, of forgiveness – and […]Read more
+In my mind I imagined where the discussions might lead us and looked for materials that could contribute to thinking together about the concepts of hallowed, of heaven on earth, of forgiveness – and of […]Read more

 Christus Mansionem Benedicat

 During WorshipArts on Sunday, The K-5th graders furthered the Epiphany conversation that Ruth started during Children’s Time.
 As is a traditional custom for some congregations, we “chalked” the door of our WorshipArts room to symbolize the blessing of our space and our time together in this New Year.
-If you look closely, you will […]Read more
+If you look closely, you will see […]Read more

 I Am A Child Of God